arcticleo/slugr/README.md

 This will slugify the content of the source attribute `:title` and store the result in the target attribute `:slug`.

+Note that Slugify does not provide any migrations.
+It assumes the target attribute to be there, and it's your responsibility to make sure it is.

 ### Explicitly specify target attribute

 By default, the target attribute is `:slug`.
 It is however possible to explicitly specify the target attribute: